Table of Contents

 If your main concern is whether payoff helps your total cost, compare the quote with your budget and the remaining term.
 Loanyzer's simple interest car loan guide and car loan calculator can help you think through payment timing without treating the example as personalized advice.

-How title release and lien release work
+How do title release and lien release work?

 When a vehicle is financed, the lender is usually listed as a lienholder.
 After the loan is paid, the lender must release that lien through the process used in your state.
 In some states, this may happen through an electronic title system.
 In others, you may receive a paper title, a lien release letter, or instructions to update records with a motor vehicle agency.